 As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 Not familiar with that term?
 If you were under the impression that a low-maintenance solar panel system can be left on its own, it cannot.
 Though these systems need little scrutiny, there are ways you can extend their life.
-Thankfully, that way is not through surveillance or hefty maintenance work but by using a simple panel protective covering.
+Thankfully, that way is not through surveillance or hefty maintenance work but a simple panel protective covering.

 So, what is solar panel covering all about?
 Read more to find out.

-- 5 Types of Solar Panel Protective Covers
+Solar Panel Protective Covers and Their Necessity

 Under normal circumstances, when the weather outside is nothing suspicious, and you wish to use your solar panels as usual, you need not cover them.
 Solar panel covers need not be worn over the panels every night.